fauxneticien/w2v2-10min-exps/README.md

 # 0.5316642120765832,0.1579697747362418
 ```

+**Note:** the `gos-demo` files are not from the dataset used in the paper (hence the dev/test WER/CER will not be the same as reported for Gronings).

 #### 2.2.4 Beam search decoding (with lexicon and language model) on test set

 Using `lm_weight=2.77` and `word_score=1.21` based on a hyper-parameter search (see script below).
 Notice a 9.2\% absolute improvement compared to greedy decoding above (53.2% greedy vs. 44.0% beam search w/ lexicon & LM).